overwasher/overwatcher-old/README.md

 Project that allows users to find most convenient washing machine to use in the Innopolis dorms

 [NOTICE]: this is a legacy version of the overwatcher, retained for historical purposes.
-It was rewritten in C# to allow for more testability and maintainability.
+It was [rewritten](https://github.com/overwasher/overwatcher) in C# to allow for more testability and maintainability.
+(See https://github.com/overwasher/overwatcher)

 Overwatcher component - receives, aggregates and archives sensor node data and provides a nice API to query the current states.